TiagoHorto/store-book/README.md

     A folder structure was also created for this purpose.

     Redux Thunk middleware allows writing functions with logic inside that can interact with a Redux store's dispatch and getState methods.
+    The good thing about using Redux is that redux has a single state that can only be modified through "actions" (simple JavaScript objects), which are dispatched to the Redux Store.
+Most other data stores have the state contained within the React components themselves, allowing you to have multiple stores and/or use mutable state.
+    This, in turn, causes the store reducer, a pure function that operates on immutable data, to execute and potentially update state.
+This process forces unidirectional data flow, which is easier to understand and more deterministic.

     Axios is an HTTP client library that allows you to make requests to a certain endpoint, in this case the Google Books api was used to obtain the complete information of books.